Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have combined to score more than 46.5 points in six of 11 games this season.

-- Baylor's games have gone over 46.5 points in nine of 12 chances this season.
+- Oklahoma State's games this season have gone over 46.5 points six of 11 times.

-- Saturday's total is 18.7 points lower than the two team's combined 65.2 points per game average.

-- This contest's over/under is 10.7 points more than the 35.8 these two squads combine to allow per game this season.

 - The 52.4 PPG average total in Bears games this season is 5.9 points more than this game's over/under.